-What to Do if You Experience an Adverse Reaction or Injury
+What to do if You Experience an Adverse Reaction or Injury

 If you or a loved one were diagnosed with PML after taking Tecfidera, you may be entitled to receive compensation for the cost of your medical treatment.
-Rosenfeld Injury Lawyers may be able to help you learn more about your legal rights and decide how best to move forward if you decide to file a claim.
+Rosenfeld Injury Lawyers LLC may be able to help you learn more about your legal rights and decide how best to move forward if you decide to file a claim.
 We would like to invite you to arrange a free consultation with one of our award-winning Chicago drug law attorneys today.

 If we are unable to assist you in recovering damages, our services won’t cost you anything at all.